On the generalized Hartman effect and transmission time for a particle tunneling through two identical rectangular potential barriers: Introduction

+In our opinion, this step in the phase time concept violates the causality principle and hence opens a loophole for the appearance of superluminal group tunneling velocities.
+In order to close it one has to prove that the departure time of the CM of the incident wave packet does coincide with that of the CM of the wave packet which represents the counterpart to the transmitted one at the initial stage of scattering.
+To do this, one needs to restore the whole prehistory of the subensemble of transmitted particles according to its final state.
+The idea of such reconstruction has been put forward in \cite{Ch1,Ch6,Ch7} (see also \cite{Ch4,Ch3}) by the example of symmetric potential barriers.

-This approach reconciles the quantum-mechanical superposition principle with the "either-or" rule to govern mutually exclusive events in classical probability theory.
-It allows one to introduce correctly both the asymptotic and local scattering times for a 1D completed scattering, as well as to shed new light on the usual and generalized Hartman effects.
-To perform this programm, we have to dwell also on the key points of our approach \cite{Ch1} in order to make this paper readable on its own.
+Here we apply this idea to symmetric two-barrier structures and analyze the generalized Hartman effect on its basis.
+In doing so, we will dwell in detail on the key points of our approach \cite{Ch1,Ch6,Ch7} in order to make this paper readable on its own.